xtie97/PET-PGN/README.md

 # Pointer Generator Network (PGN) for PET Report Summarization :bookmark_tabs:

-Welcome to the **Pointer Generator Network (PGN) for PET report summarization** implementation, as featured in our research [paper](#link-to-paper).
-Our endeavor focuses on deriving impressions from PET findings and relevant background information.
-It is a baseline model.
+Welcome to the **Pointer Generator Network (PGN) for PET report summarization** implementation.
+This model is included in our [paper](#link-to-paper) and sets a baseline for deriving impressions from PET findings and relevant background information.

 ## :mag_right: Overview